Migrate multiple mailboxes to Office 365 with EdbMails

 Step 3: Create a new Outlook profile after migration

-- Ensure each user has the latest Outlook version installed to avoid compatibility issues.
+- All users have the latest available version of Outlook installed to prevent compatibility issues.

-- Configure Outlook with the new server settings, including server address, username, and password.
+- Set up Outlook with the new server parameters (server address, user name, and password).

 Step 4: Remove the old Office 365 subscription plan

-Once the migration is complete and you have confirmed the integrity of the migrated mailbox data, proceed to remove the Office 365 subscription plan from the source tenant, along with any associated domains.
+After all migration is done and you have verified that the data of the migrated mailbox is intact, disable/delete the Office 365 subscription plan and all associated domains from the source tenant.

 Benefits of EdbMails for Office 365 multiple mailbox migration

-EdbMails offers an option for automatically loading mailboxes from both your source and target servers.
-This is especially useful for organizations with 100 mailboxes or below, as it eliminates the need for manual effort.
-If you have a large number of mailboxes, you can opt to load mailboxes using the CSV method.
+EdbMails also provide a feature to load mailboxes automatically from your source and target servers.
+This feature will be particularly helpful to small organisations with 100 or fewer mailboxes, as it eliminates the need for manual effort.
+For larger numbers of mailboxes, it is possible to load mailboxes using the CSV method.

-EdbMails uses secure Microsoft APIs for migration and performs the migration as per the flow guided by Microsoft.
-Your credentials and data are NOT stored on our servers.
-Your Office 365 credentials are not stored and safeguarded by OAuth 2.0 and TLS encryption during authentication.
-The software uses modern authentication, which is based on MSAL (Microsoft Authentication Library and Microsoft Graph) and OAuth 2.0, is known to be a secure authentication method to access your Microsoft Office 365 account.
+EdbMails migrates your data using Microsoft's secure APIs and performs the migration according to Microsoft's prompted migration flow.
+The credentials you entered will not be saved on our servers, nor will your data.
+Your Office 365 credentials aren't saved and protected by OAuth 2.0 and TLS encryption during authentication.
+This software takes advantage of modern authentication method; MSAL (Microsoft Authentication Library and Microsoft Graph) & OAuth 2.0 are secure authentication methods for accessing your Microsoft Office 365 account.

-EdbMails offers a comprehensive Office 365 migration report by providing detailed insights, including mapping details for the mailbox migration.
-You can monitor each mailbox's migration status with the number of folders migrated, and verify item counts, ensuring the integrity of the migration process.
+The EdbMails provides a comprehensive Office 365 migration report for showing the in-depth analysis for the mailbox migration along with the mapping details.
+You can track the migration status of the every mailbox along with the count of the migrated folders and verify item counts, ensuring the integrity of the migration process.

 Frequently Asked Questions